Ethan-Rivas/wordpress-frontend-interview-starter/README.md

 ## Installation

-1. Use this repo as template, and add "beeze" and "eczeki" as collaborators in your new project, so we can see your work :D
+1. Use this repo as template, and add "beeze" and "eczeki" as collaborators in your new project.
 2. Install Composer: https://getcomposer.org/download/
 3. Create your project